 For removable full or partial dentures, patients should follow these guidelines:

-- Remove the them every night and place them in water or a denture cleaner.
+- Remove your denture every night and place them in water or a denture cleaner.

-- Brush the them with a soft-bristled toothbrush and non-abrasive denture toothpaste.
+- Brush them with a soft-bristled toothbrush and non-abrasive denture toothpaste.

-- Remove and rinse the them thoroughly after each meal.
+- Remove and rinse them thoroughly after each meal.

 - Never use hot water when cleaning or rinsing .